bunkerity/bunkerweb/README.md

            bunkerity/bunkerized-nginx
 ```

 The `AUTH_BASIC` environment variables let you define a login/password that must be provided before accessing to the web UI.
-At the moment, there is no authentication mechanism integrated into bunkerized-nginx-ui.
+At the moment, there is no authentication mechanism integrated into bunkerized-nginx-ui so **using auth basic with a strong password coupled with a "hard to guess" URI is strongly recommended**.

 We can now create the bunkerized-nginx-ui container that will host the web UI behind bunkerized-nginx :